pgxcentre/genipe/docs/installation.rst

 .. note::

-   Only Python versions 3.4 and higher are supported for now.
+   Only Python version 3.4 and higher are supported.

 .. _install-virt: